 Among the most beautiful villages in Italy, we also find the town of Atri in Abruzzo.
 One of the oldest, with a historical and cultural heritage of great importance, embellished with churches and palaces.
 Situated on a hill, it offers wonderful views both on the coast looking at the Adriatic and towards the suggestive vision of the Gran Sasso d’Italia.

-Art town inside the Gran Sasso-Monti della Laga National Park.
-Pope Clement XVI conferred a supreme privilege to Abruzzo with the attribution of the Holy Stairs to the city of Campli.
-Among the monuments are the church of Santa Maria in Platea, the Scala Santa and, in the hamlet of Campovalano, the church of San Pietro and the ancient necropolis.
-It is also famous for the traditional production of pork. (km.
-36)
+Among the most important monuments we remember the Church of Santa Maria in Platea and, in the hamlet of Campovalano, the Church of San Pietro and the ancient necropolis.
+Camplì is also famous for the traditional production of the exquisite porchetta.

 It is situated in a privileged panoramic position in Val Vibrata, from where you can see the Adriatic Coast from San Benedetto del Tronto to Pescara.
 It is called the Piazza di Spagna d’Abruzzo because of the imposing staircase that leads to the historical centre.
 Colonnella is located in the centre of a flourishing commercial valley where, above all, agricultural products such as wine, oil and cheese are of excellent quality. (km.
 15)